Rope Pushdown

 Great for lateral head emphasis.

-Mistakes to watch for on the Rope Pushdown
+When to Use the Rope Pushdown

 Not spreading rope at bottom.